ArenKae/ft_irc/README.md

 Grade: 100/100

 ## Usage
-### 💻 This program was developed on and for Ubuntu 24.04.2 LTS.

 Clone this repository and ```cd``` into it.
 Use ```make``` to compile, then launch the server with :
 ```